lukemorgan9/Cyclistic-Case-Study/README.md

 These are my recommendations to the marketing team based on the insights gained from my analysis of the past 12 months of trip data:

 1. Offer discounted seasonal memberships and/or weekend memberships.
-2. Encourage casual users to use Cyclistic for their commute to work by promoting the cost, health and environmental benefits.
+2. Promote the cost benefits of membership for longer journeys.
-3. Advertise memberships at tourist sites.
+3. Advertise memberships at tourist sites and encourage users to use Cyclistic for their morning commute by promoting the cost, health and environmental benefits.

 ### Thank you for taking the time to read my Case Study.